January 10, 2018

-Last week I came across a tweet by Patrick McKenzie about the value of writing and sharing what you have learned – in this case, what you learned in 2017.
+Last week I came across a tweet from Patrick McKenzie about the value of writing and sharing what you have learned - in this case, what you learned in 2017.

 I like Patrick.
 His writing has helped me over the years, and he was even kind enought to answer questions I cold-emailed him years ago when Mealime just launched.

 So in the spirit of giving back and of reflecting on this past year, the following are the core lessons I learned in 2017.

 2017 was the year that we finally began a/b testing in the app, and it sure taught me a lot.
 Over and over again, one of us (or all of us) would have a hypothesis, we would test it, and be proven wrong.

 It was an effective lesson in humility, administered more than once!